kosmaspoiraz/CodeVault/README.md

 And will be accessible from port `5432`.

-Some data is already created for you to speed up the process.

 You can review the database schema inside the file `db/init.sql

 ### Build and run the application